 An exception to this rule is New York’s discovery rule ― which is very limited compared with many other states.
 The discovery rule applies to finding a foreign object left in the patient’s body.
 In this situation, you have one year from the discovery or one year from the date when you reasonably should have discovered the foreign object in your body to file a lawsuit.
 However, the reasonable discovery cannot be more than 10 years from the alleged malpractice action that caused the injury.

 The court considers a foreign object to be any object left unintentionally in a patient, such as gauze, scalpels, clamps or forceps, and not intentional devices such as wire mesh, pacemakers or metal screws.

 An example of the discovery rule as applied to a case

 To give you a better idea, suppose that the operation where the surgeon left the foreign object inside you was on January 1, 2000.
 Under the regular New York statute of limitations, the statute would run until two and a half years later, or July 1, 2002.
 However, if you discovered the object through an x-ray done on January 1, 2003, then you would have one year from that date or January 1, 2004 to file a lawsuit.

 When minor children suffer from medical malpractice, the statute of limitations does not begin to run into they reach age 18.
 Even so, this exception also has a limitation.
 You cannot take legal action more than 10 years after the alleged malpractice or after a foreign object was discovered in the patient’s body or reasonably should have been discovered.

 For wrongful death, the statute of limitations is two years from the date of the wrongful death.

-When your suspect medical malpractice, contact an experienced New York medical malpractice lawyer as soon as possible to avoid missing the statute of limitations.
+When your suspect medical malpractice, contact an experienced medical malpractice lawyer as soon as possible to avoid missing the statute of limitations.